sabbakumov/rst/README.md

 ## Status
   A Google-like _Status_ class for recoverable error handling with small improvements.
 It's impossible now to ignore an error.

+## Value
+  A Chromium-like _Value_ class for representing JSON values in a program.